-ARL Safety Management System (SMS), which follows the PLAN - DO - CHECK - ACT scheme, is based on the Occupational Health and Safety Management system ISO 45001 and International Organization for Standardization (ISO) 14001 and has been designed to adopt an integrated approach to managing health and safety of our employees.
-The occupational health and safety management system is implemented to meet the requirement of the factory act 1934, Environmental Protection Act, 1997, Industrial Relations Act, Punjab Environmental Quality Standard (PEQS) and OHSA guidelines for health and safety.
-All workers, activities and work places are covered by the management system.
-ARL HSE Management systems support continuous improvement as we work on complex projects, often in challenging environments.
+The HSE department is currently heading the Occupational health and management system.
+ARL employs its own employees to run the Occupational health & safety management system.
+ARL HSE Management system supports improvement through continuous learning.
+The system helps improve capabilities through incident reporting and allows prevention of future incidents or accidents.
 ARL Health, Safety and Environment (HSE) Policy Statement, which is endorsed by our CEO, is conveyed to all employees through our induction programs and routine communications.
 ARL is committed to ensure the participation and consultation of workers and their representatives in health and safety matters.
-ARL delivers a health and safety program that focuses on the health and safety of everyone involved in and impacted by our work - including ARL employees, clients, contractors, as well as surrounding communities.
-The contractor workers are required to follow the health and safety management system requirements while working in the ARL premises.
+ARL delivers a health and safety program that focuses on the ongoing health and safety of everyone involved in and impacted by our work - including ARL employees, clients, contractors, as well as surrounding communities.